port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/installation.md

 # Installation

-The azure exporter is deployed using Terraform on Azure ContainerApp.
+The azure exporter is deployed using Terraform on Azure Container App.
 It uses our Terraform Ocean Integration Factory [module](https://registry.terraform.io/modules/port-labs/integration-factory/ocean/latest) to deploy the exporter.

 :::tip